nagyist/tao-user-guide/src/take-a-tour/build-your-test.md

 **Step 1:** In TAO's Assessment Builder Bar, select Items and examine the test Items that are available for your pop-quiz.

-If you do not have enough ready-to-go Items, then you will need to create new ones.
+If you do not have enough ready-to-go Items, then you will need [to create new ones][i_0008].
 Items are the building blocks of Tests assembled in TAO, but as with anything you assemble, there has to be enough of them, and they must cover everything you want to cover.
-Fortunately, TAO has plenty of easily-authored Item templates to work with.
+Fortunately, [TAO has plenty of easily-authored Item templates][i_0014] to work with.

 <div class="hidden-video">
 [![Tour Build Test Step 2](http://img.youtube.com/vi/xDbWs9ROr8A/0.jpg)](http://www.youtube.com/watch?v=xDbWs9ROr8A)